Health is everything. All of the money in the world means nothing if you’re not healthy.

 So we did.

 We spent the summer in our running shoes.
 When we went to San Diego, we ran on the pedestrian path next to the beach.
-When we visited NYC, we ran in Central Park.
+When we visited New York City, we ran in Central Park.

 And as summer break came to a close, DC said this: